Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 If a parrot isn’t sleeping well, you’ll likely find its environment isn’t quite right for sleep.
 Fitting blackout curtains for added darkness or covering the cage at night can be beneficial.

 Although parrots can survive temporarily without sleep, this shouldn’t be accepted.
-Sleep supports birds’ memory, cognition, immunity, moods, and psychological well-being.
+Sleep supports parrots’ memory, cognition, immunity, moods, and psychological well-being.